giftyemefatechhub/sustainableproject/public/doc/python-venv.md

 deactivate
 ```

-Note that the terminal promt changed itself again and removed the directory of the venv.
+Note that the terminal prompt changed itself again and removed the directory of the venv.